-Services that are covered for you What you must pay when you get these services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Prior authorization is required for physical, occupational, and speech therapies. \$0 copayment Specialist's Office Outpatient Hospital Comprehensive Outpatient Rehab Facility Speech Therapy \$0 copayment Specialist's Office Outpatient Hospital Comprehensive Outpatient Rehab Facility Occupational Therapy \$0 copayment Specialist's Office Outpatient Hospital Comprehensive Outpatient Rehab Facility Outpatient substance abuse services You are covered for treatment of substance abuse, as covered by Original Medicare.
-Certain telehealth services, including for: individual sessions for outpatient substance abuse.
-You have the option of receiving these services either In-Network: \$0 copayment - Specialist's Office - Outpatient Hospital - Partial Hospitalization through an in-person visit or via telehealth.
+Services that are covered for you What you must pay when you get these services currently offers the service via telehealth.
+You may use a phone, computer, tablet, or other video technology.
+Prior authorization rules may apply.
+Contact the plan for details.
+Outpatient rehabilitation services In-Network: Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Physical Therapy \$0 copayment - Specialist's Office Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Outpatient Hospital Comprehensive Outpatient Rehab Facility Prior authorization is required for physical, occupational, and speech therapies.
+Speech Therapy \$0 copayment - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Occupational Therapy \$0 copayment - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Outpatient substance abuse services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare. \$0 copayment - Specialist's Office - Outpatient Hospital - Partial Hospitalization Certain telehealth services, including for: individual sessions for outpatient substance abuse.
+You have the option of receiving these services either through an in-person visit or via telehealth.
 If you choose to receive these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
-You may use a phone, computer, tablet, or other video technology. through an in-person visit or via telehealth.
-If you choose to receive these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
-You may use a phone, computer, In-Network: Surgery Services \$0 copayment - Outpatient Hospital - Ambulatory Surgical Center
+You may use a phone, computer, tablet, or other video technology.
+Prior authorization rules may apply.
+Contact the plan for details.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers In-Network: Surgery Services Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$0 copayment - Outpatient Hospital - Ambulatory Surgical Center